OpenWork-NZ/mdwg/docs/_defs/DistributionInfo.md

 ## ICSM Best Practice Recommendations

-Therefore - this package should contain at least the minimum information necessary to contact the party responsible for this distribution of the resource.
+Therefore - The *distributionInfo* package should be populated in all metadata records unless it obviously has no resource to be distributed, e.g. metadata for a series where resources are accessed via the children.
+This package should contain at least the minimum information necessary to contact the party responsible for this distribution of the resource.
 We have identified three primary sub-elements to recommend:

 - *Distributor*
 - *Online resource*